unform/unform/README.md

 ### Styling

-The `Form` component exposes two props for that: `style` and `className`.
-You can use any `CSS-in-JS` library to style your form or just pass the class name string, or even the `style` object directly!
+The `Form` component exposes two props for styling: `style` and `className`.
+You can use any `CSS-in-JS` library to style your form  or pass the class name string, or even pass the `style` object directly!
 For example:

 ```js
 import styled from 'styled-components'; // or emotion, for example